A fantastic weekend with friends in the Bradshaw Mountains

 The UFO mine and the incredibly well-preserved mill.

 The UFO mine was an open-pit mine.
 There are various pits dug all throughout the area and scrapes taken off the mountainside.
 John and I searched around for a shaft but couldn’t find one.
 We found a lot of tailings, but that’s about it.
 There is no prospecting allowed on state trust land, so that’s not an option.
-The trail to the get here requires a skilled driver and a high clearance 4WD.
-You must navigate off-camber washouts that risk roll over and collapse.
+The trail to get here requires a skilled driver and a high clearance 4WD.
+You must navigate off-camber washouts that risk rolling over and collapsing.
 There are piles of boulders 12 to 24 inches tall.
-Steep hill climbs with deep ruts: Sharp, bumper dragging dips, and narrow shelf roads.
+Steep hill climbs with deep ruts: Sharp, bumper-dragging dips, and narrow shelf roads.
 Don’t go alone!

 Day 2 in the Arizona Backcountry